trangluongdoi2/optisigns-test/README.md

 2. **Common Issues**
    - If scraping fails, verify Zendesk API access
    - For OpenAI errors, check API key and rate limits
-   - For logging issues, verify Datadog credentials

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-[Add your license information here]